David Bowie's art collection: Notable artists and works in the collection

 Basquiat's Air Power, estimated at US $3.5 million to be the most expensive single piece of art in Bowie's collection, sold for $8.8 million in 2016.

 Bowie's own art

 Bowie himself was a painter and sculptor, and works by his own hand are part of his collection.
 This includes a series of self-portraits he painted in 1995, one of which he used as the cover to his album Outside.

 In 1995, he called himself "a hardened old expressionist.
 That's the period that I adore.
 I guess I just feel comfortable painting within that genre."
-He often contributed his artwork to auctions, such as when he donated two pieces to the 'Twice Gifted' auction in 1990, and he reportedly sold another piece $500 in late 1990 at a different showing.
+He often contributed his artwork to auctions, such as when he donated two pieces to the 'Twice Gifted' auction in 1990, and he reportedly sold another piece for $500 in late 1990 at a different showing.

 Art sales

 2016 auction

 "David’s art collection was fuelled by personal interest and compiled out of passion.
 He always sought and encouraged loans from the collection and enjoyed sharing the works in his custody.
 Though his family are keeping certain pieces of particular personal significance, it is now time to give others the opportunity to appreciate – and acquire – the art and objects he so admired."